 If you're planning to move in the near future, you're likely preparing for a change of address in addition to the more obvious parts of moving.
 Once you've collected all of the boxes and packing supplies, and contacted a long-distance moving company, don't forget to officially change your address so you continue to get your mail.

-This is an important step that often gets overlooked in the moving process, and it’s always better to initiate your official change of address sooner than later.
-The last thing you want is to let a bill slip through the cracks that result in services being turned off.
-We’ve outlined some helpful tips to make the process easier.
+This is an important step that often gets overlooked in the moving process, and it's always better to initiate your official change of address sooner than later.
+The last thing you want is to let a bill slip through the cracks which results in services being turned off.
+We've outlined some helpful tips to make the process easier.

-Whether you are moving locally or you’re planning a move across the country, certain documents are required to complete your change of address request.
-It can be easy to feel overwhelmed by all of the different companies that you need to contact, but you can compile the right documents and information so it’s a smooth process.
+Whether you are moving locally or you're planning a move across the country, certain documents are required to complete your change of address request.
+It can be easy to feel overwhelmed by all of the different companies that you need to contact, but you can compile the right documents and information so the address change is a smooth process.

 Here are some points of information to collect:

 - Your new postal address is properly spelled and 100% accurate.

 - Account numbers for utility companies, medical providers, streaming services, credit card companies, etc.